dracidoupe/graveyard/.junie/guidelines.md

 - Code uses older Python and Django; always verify suggestions are compatible with versions specified in [runtime.txt](mdc:runtime.txt) and [requirements.txt](mdc:requirements.txt)
 - Always try to minimize the amount of dependencies
 - Before submitting any work, always run `ruff format` and always inspect `ruff check`
+- Write minimum amount of comments.
+Never comment what is happening in the code, only why was that code added

 # Testing